 |The Liew brothers in action at Sungei Buloh Wetland Reserve.|

-Sungei Buloh Wetland Reserve is home to migratory birds and many other species of plants, animals and as we were to discover, lots of insects!
+Sungei Buloh Wetland Reserve (located off Neo Tiew Crescent in Singapore) is home to migratory birds and many other species of plants, animals and as we were to discover, lots of insects!
 We set off early on a cloudy morning on 3 February 2013 with a group of about 20 children and adults.

 The mangrove swamp is a harsh environment that is boggy, oxygen-depleted and high in salt content.
 Mangrove roots have special adaptations.
 The Avicennia mangroves have pencil-like pneumatophores or air-breathing roots poking out of the mud to allow the direct absorption of oxygen.
 Prop roots in Rhizophora trees provide strong anchors in the mushy mud, preventing them from collapsing when the tide ebbs.
 These mangroves cope with the excess salt by secreting them on the underside of their leaves.